City Construction Projects

 Parks & Recreation

-- Maxwell Adult Center - This project was one of seven approved projects in the 2015 Type B dedicated sales tax election that was voted for by Deer Park residents.
+- Maxwell Adult Center - This project was also one of seven approved projects in the 2015 Type B dedicated sales tax election that was voted for by Deer Park residents.
 The project is funded with $2 million from Type B sales tax.
 The City of Deer Park selected Halff Associates as the architect and Frost Construction as the general contractor for the project.
 Construction began in November of 2017.
-Demo of the interior and site preparation for the new addition has been completed.
-The project is about 60% complete with an expected completion date in fall 2018.
+Demolition of the interior and site preparation for the new addition has been completed.
+The project has an expected completion date in December 2018.

-- Girls Softball Renovation - This project was identified as one of seven approved projects in the 2015 Type B dedicated sales tax election that was voted for by Deer Park residents.
+- Girls Softball Complex - This project was included as one of seven approved projects in the 2015 Type B dedicated sales tax election that was voted for by Deer Park residents.
 This project is funded by $3 million from Type B sales tax.
 The City selected Tandem Services as the general contractor and Halff Associates as the architect for this project.
 Construction began in January 2018.
-The project is on schedule to be completed in early to mid-fall 2018.
+The project is on schedule and is expected to be completed by mid-December 2018.

 - CorWorth Concession and Restrooms - This project includes 2 pre-fabricated CorWorth restrooms.
 One, with concession and storage area, for the Adult Softball facility on Pasadena Blvd. and the other one with restrooms for the Claude Burgess Center.
 The total cost for both buildings is $284,243.
-This project is about 90% complete with a sidewalk to be completed.
-The facilities are already set in their respective locations.
+This project has been completed.

-- Wayfinding Program - A comprehensive wayfinding program was developed to educate and direct visitors to Deer Park, as well as engage those that are unaware of what the City has to offer.
+- Wayfinding Program - A comprehensive wayfinding program was developed to educate and direct visitors to Deer Park, as well as engage those that are unaware of what the city has to offer.
 The Deer Park Civic Wayfinding System is intended to celebrate the history and vibrancy of the area, while giving special attention to the parks, recreation, and open spaces of Deer Park.
-The City’s approach was to implement the wayfinding system in phases over a period of several fiscal years.
+The city’s approach was to implement the wayfinding system in phases over a period of several fiscal years.
 The wayfinding signs are classified as primary vehicular signs, secondary vehicular signs, tertiary vehicular signs, and monument signs (located in front of a park or city building).
-Approximately 90% of Phase 1 has been completed.
-National Sign Plazas is the contractor approved to complete all phases of the project.
+National Sign Plazas is the contractor approved to complete the initial phase of the project.
 This project is being funded out of hotel occupancy tax (HOT) revenues.
-The Phase 1 signs are being adjusted and, at this time, 18 wayfinding signs are scheduled to be installed along Center Street and the surrounding perimeters of the city by the end of 2018.
+Phase 1 signs are being adjusted and, at this time, 15 wayfinding signs are scheduled to be installed along Center Street and the surrounding perimeters of the city by the end of 2018.
 Four monument signs are already installed in parks around the city.
 Future phases are contingent upon the completion of the adjustments to Phase 1 signs.

 - Deer Park Nature Preserve - Phase 1 was part of a voter approved General Obligation Bond program. $500,000 is allocated in bond funding for this project.
 The City applied for and received a Texas Parks and Wildlife Grant in the maximum amount of $400,000 of which the City will match an equal amount.
 The project will consist of a parking area, decomposed granite trails, a gateway structure, as well as lighting along the walking trails and a sidewalk.
 RVI is the project architect.
 The City awarded construction of the project to Millis Development and Construction, LLC.
-There will be a separate contract for the restoration of the Wetland area (Conservation Easement) under guidance from the U.S. Army Corps of Engineers.
+There will be a separate contract for the restoration of the wetland area (conservation easement) under guidance from the U.S. Army Corps of Engineers.
 A conceptual plan envisions Phases 2 and 3, which include an education center and more, pending future funding availability.
-Phase 1 of the Deer Park Nature Preserve will be completed by September 2018.
-The Conservation Easement area is being worked on with a scope of work and is expected to go out for bid by the end of 2018.
+Phase 1 of the Deer Park Nature Preserve has been completed.
+The dedication is planned for the 1st quarter in 2019.
+The conservation easement area is being worked on with a scope of work and is expected to go out for bid by the end of 2018.